 This also means that within the choosing of the weight of their assessments that they are able to choose how they will show their understanding of the learning.
 This type of notion allows students to feel empowered and successful in reaching their learning goals.

 Truth & Reconciliation

 The use of Elders in the classroom is a vital resource when speaking of truth and reconciliation.
-Use them effectively and they will be beneficial to you and your students.
+If Elders are used effectively, they can create opportunity for experiential learning.
 They can also teach students the traditions of Indigenous people and show them how to embrace and indulge in the Indigenous culture.

 When applicable and available, students should have the opportunity to attend Treaty Gatherings such as feasts, pipe ceremonies, pow-wows, and other events that celebrate Indigenous culture, so that students can further their learning of Indigenous cultural practices.

 Through the use of educational technology, students can remain engaged in a way that increases their learning.
 This technology goes beyond using Chromebook, iPad, or Google or Microsoft platforms.
-This includes using different technology to show learning such as a moviemaker app, podcasting, etc. to improve their learning by being engaged with the method of delivery.
+This includes using different technology to show learning such as a moviemaker app, podcasting, blogging, etc. to improve their learning by being engaged digital citizens.

 Due to the nature of my post-secondary learnings and the length of time spent in university, I consider myself to be a lifelong learner.
 This translates into the teaching career because there are endless opportunities to further your knowledge throughout a school year.
-I find it extremely valuable to not only be brought up-to-date on information regarding my subject areas, but to also have opportunities to network with other teachers that teach the same subjects.
-I will always take advantage of the opportunity to learn and change the way that I teach in order to be the best version of myself for my students.
+I find it extremely valuable to not only be brought up-to-date on information regarding my subject areas, but to also have opportunities to network with other teachers that teach the same subjects and learn from those in different subject areas.
+I will always take advantage of the opportunity to unlearn, learn, and relearn in the way that I teach in order to be the best version of myself for my students.